david7joy/killerkoda-CRL/course1/scenario1/step2.md

     --http-addr=localhost:8081 \
     --join=localhost:26257,localhost:26258,localhost:26259 \
     --background
+    ```{{exec}}

+Lets add a 3nd node

     ```
-    {{exec}}

-     ```
     cockroach start \
     --insecure \
-    --store=node2 \
+    --store=node3 \
-    --listen-addr=localhost:26258 \
+    --listen-addr=localhost:26259 \
-    --http-addr=localhost:8081 \
+    --http-addr=localhost:8082 \
     --join=localhost:26257,localhost:26258,localhost:26259 \
     --background
-    ```
-    {{exec}}
+    ```{{exec}}

 d) Use the cockroach init command to perform a one-time initialization of the cluster, sending the request to any node on the --join list:

 `cockroach init --insecure --host=localhost:26257`{{exec}}

 You'll see the following message:

 `Cluster successfully initialized`

 At this point, each node also prints helpful startup details to its log.
 For example, the following command retrieves node 1's startup details:

 `grep 'node starting' node1/logs/cockroach.log -A 11`

 The output will look something like this:

     ```
     CockroachDB node starting at